Dayver/userpages/README.md

-# user-pages
+# User pages
-Cotonti plugin.
+Plugin for cmf [Cotonti](https://www.cotonti.com/).
 Displays all the pages created by the user in his profile